shawnweisfeld/20191019_Bots/docs/chapter01/05-ExtendBot/index.md

 1. Let's ask our bot "what you name"?
 What happens?
 Why?
 2. Let's ask our bot "name"?
 What happens?
 Why?
-3. Let's ask our bot "tell my your name"?
+3. Let's ask our bot "tell me your name"?
 What happens?
 Why?
 Can you fix it?